fluxusfrequency/blog/seven-reasons-i-love-minitest.md

 like a tool that I can shape to my needs, rather than a tool that I need to use the way it was intended."

-If you want to repeat setup for an assertion in different contexts, you can write a method for it, and call it in as many tests as you need.
+If you want to repeat an assertion in multiple contexts, you can write a custom assertion for it, and call it in as many tests as you need.

 ```
 def assert_average_speed(swallow)